JoaoOMago/JoaoOMago/README.md

 I did my high school education at ETEC Pedro Ferreira alves as a Mechatronic technician in Mogi Mirim.

-Here is a random fact about me - I have been on this planet for **7945 days**.
+Here is a random fact about me - I have been on this planet for **7946 days**.

-And here is a just a random fact -  **The average US worker toils for two hours and 47 minutes of each working day just to pay income tax.
-Indeed, the average American pays more in taxes than for food, clothing and shelter put together**.
+And here is a just a random fact -  **A caterpillar grows roughly 27,000 times its size when it first emerges as an egg**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)